|WA8LMF Home Page | WA8LMF Resume | Main Ham Radio Page | Main APRS Page | HF APRS Operation | Updated 10 July 2018|

 The program can be used three ways:

-If you are using the program with a hardware TNC on VHF, along with a soundcard setup on HF, check the radio button in the "TNC baud rate box" for the terminal baud rate that matches your TNC.
-(This IS NOT the over-the-air baud rate; it's only the speed for the connection between the TNC and the computer and is typically 9600 baud.)
+If you are using the program with a hardware TNC (or a software TNC that emulates a COM port) on VHF or HF, along with a soundcard setup on HF, check the radio button in the "TNC baud rate box" for the terminal baud rate that matches your TNC.
+(This IS NOT the over-the-air baud rate; it's only the speed for the connection between the TNC and the computer; typically 9600 baud.)

 If you are using the program for fixed station operation on HF only with a sound card, check the radio button for "No TNC".